by Ellen Barone

 "Yes, exactly!’
 I replied excitedly.
 "One of those memories that’s so vivid, so special, it seems like it might not have been real."

-I suddenly realized that I had been feeling a little lonely.
+I suddenly realized that I had been feeling a little lonely lately.
 Medellin is one of the few places we've lived where I haven’t built a solid connection with a special female friend like Jill.
 And though there is music in my life here, I've been experiencing it in solitary moments -- in the hammock, during exercise, letting loose with late night dance outs in the apartment.
-Nor have there been many road trips out of the city and into the vast swaths of empty nature where my heart soars.
-The chat with Jill rekindled the joys of shared experiences and reminded me to get out more.
+Nor have there been many excursions out of the city and into the vast swaths of empty nature where my heart soars.
+The chat with Jill rekindled the joys of shared experiences and reminded me how much I love a road trip.

 "Much love, Ellen," Jill eventually typed in closing.
 "I missed our communications over the years, even if they were infrequent, and mostly I missed the friendship of a true kindred spirit.
 You have always occupied a place in my heart!
 Un abrazo muy fuerte.
 Tu amiga Escocesa."